-College of Teachers develops as the school grow and is currently engaged by all staff members through collaborative weekly meetings regarding educational matters.
-Its purpose is to provide advice on educational matters to leadership and management and to facilitate conversations between staff members to deepen the understanding of the way anthroposophy informs teaching within a specific school setting.
-All staff members are invited to be part of College.
+'College of Teachers' refers to the way that GGSS staff work together through regular collaborative meetings regarding educational matters.
+For the purpose of providing advice/sharing insights on educational matters and to facilitate conversations between staff members to deepen the understanding of the way anthroposophy informs teaching within a specific school setting.